alxdavids/ourbbg/content/post/martin-burnley.md

 the dice throws of random variables, rather than the output of any coherent function of a team's general ability.

-Maybe Derby would have gone on to be promoted.
-Maybe they would have returned at the first time of asking.
-Maybe they would have stayed and battled relegation for a few years.
-Maybe they would have won the Premier League...
+Maybe Derby could have avoided defeat.
+Maybe they would have gone on to be promoted.
+Maybe they would have returned at the first time of asking, or maybe they would have stayed and battled relegation for a few years.
+Maybe they would have won the Premier League like one of the teams involved in this promotion race...

-Ifs, buts, maybes.
+Ifs, buts, doubts, and hopes.
 Derby never did, and the only player left from that team is Craig Forsyth.
 Chris Martin left almost a year ago.
-It will be a while until someone else has as sustained and effective impact for the club, though it still feels like there was so much more to be achieved.
+It will be a while until someone else has as sustained and effective impact for the club.
+Though, ultimately, it still feels like there was so much more that he and Derby could have achieved.

-So, this is where I return to sometimes, when I sit in my living room and watch Derby close out a turgid win at home to Luton Town.
+So, this is where I return to sometimes, when I sit down to the pleasure of watching Derby close out a turgid win at home to Luton Town.
 A result that is essential as much as it is a depressing sign of the times.
 I drift away from the present and make the long journey back to Burnley seven years ago.
 Imagining physically going to watch a team, playing enjoyable games of football, winning a healthy proportion of the time.
-It's unfathomable, for so many reasons.
+For so many reasons it's unfathomable.

 To conclude everything, you ask me: where did it all go wrong? **Here**.
-This
-was the moment.
+This was the moment.

 <br>